 - Never heat up oil, fat and the like on this power setting.
-The bottom of the pan can overheat due to the high power output. - The power setting cannot be activated if the bridging function is switched on. - i If one cooking zone is operated on the power setting, the second cooking zone can be operated at a maximum power level of 5. - If a higher level than 5 is set on the second cooking zone when the power setting is activated, the level will automatically be reduced to power level 5. - If a power level higher than 5 is set for the second cooking zone, the active power setting on the first cooking zone will be automatically switched back to the previous level.
+The bottom of the pan can overheat due to the high power output. - If one cooking zone is operated on the power setting, the second cooking zone can be operated at a maximum power level of 5. - If a higher level than 5 is set on the second cooking zone when the power setting is activated, the level will automatically be reduced to power level 5. - If a power level higher than 5 is set for the second cooking zone, the active power setting on the first cooking zone will be automatically switched back to the previous level.